 Applying for a Visa

-All non-US citizens and visitors from a foreign country are required to apply for a non-immigrant visa to enter the U.S. Before applying for a student or an exchange visitor visa, you must be accepted by an SEVP approved U.S. institution.
-You must also have a I-20 or DS-2019 from the U.S. institution at which you intend to study before you apply for a visa.
+All non-US citizens and visitors from another country are required to apply for a non-immigrant visa to enter the U.S. Before applying for a student or an exchange visitor visa, you must be accepted by an SEVP-approved U.S. institution.
+You must also have an I-20 or DS-2019 from the U.S. institution at which you intend to study before you apply for a visa.

 After you are officially admitted to Louisiana State University, the academic admissions staff will notify International Services (ISO).
 ISO will contact you via e-mail regarding your I-20 or DS-2019.
 The steps below will walk you through paying your SEVIS fee and applying for a visa.